 In OPTIMAI, as included in the Grant Agreement, at a preliminary stage, partners agreed on open access publishing.
-Research publications will be made available for free access for everyone including the rights to read, make download, print and right to copy, distribute, search, link, trace and extract.
-Open Access does not imply an obligation to publish results since this decision is entirely the responsibility of the partners and does not also affect the decision to commercially exploit the results.
-Open access can only become a problem if the publication is chosen as the means of dissemination.
-The decision to publish (or not) through open access should only come after a more general decision on whether to publish directly or to first seek IP protection.
+Research publications will be made available for free access for everyone including the rights to read, make, download, print and right to copy, distribute, search, link, trace and extract.
+Open Access does not imply an obligation to publish results since this decision

-&lt;sup>7 https://ec.europa.eu/research/participants/docs/h2020-funding-guide/index\en.htm
+7 https://ec.europa.eu/research/participants/docs/h2020-funding-guide/index_en.htm